Scaling to multiple servers

 • Increase write capacity for merging near real-time data to historical partitions.

-• Run the db_dis and db_ltds processes.
+• Run the DIS and (optional) Local Table Data Service (LTDS) processes.

 1. Batch import servers